squizzer73/Dapper-Digital-Butler/README.md

 ### <a name="requirements">📋 Requirements:</a>

-*   **Home Assistant Version:** Tested on HA 2023.8.x or newer (due to the `action:` keyword for service calls).
+*   **Home Assistant Version:** Tested on HA 2025.5 (due to the `action:` keyword for service calls).
 Might work on slightly older versions if you manually change `action:` back to `service:` in the blueprint YAML for service calls.
 *   **AI Setup:**
     *   If using the "Home Assistant Conversation Agent" method: You need at least one [Conversation Agent](https://www.home-assistant.io/integrations/conversation/) configured in Home Assistant.
     *   If using the "Direct Google Generative AI Call" method: You need the [Google Generative AI Conversation](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) integration set up and working.